10 Tips for Better IT Project Management

 7. Respect Other People

 Some project managers may have a tendency to look down on their resources or just treat them like commodities that just need to do what they say.
 Don’t allow yourself to get caught up in this way of thinking.
-Always view your team members as subject matter experts in the areas they are working in just like you are an expert in project management in IT.
+Always view your team members as subject matter experts in the areas they are working in just like you are an expert in project management.
 People know when you don’t respect them because you talk down to them, come across as condescending, or even dismissive.
 Stay away from these traits and you will get exponentially better performance out of your team.

 8. Manage AND Lead People